Skip to main content

 Nadia Anahi Rojas

-Nadia Anahi Rojas is a third-year DrPH student and a proud Bay Area native.
+Nadia Rojas (she/her) is a fourth-year DrPH candidate and a proud Bay Area native.
 She received her MPH from UC Davis and BA from UC Berkeley with a double major in Ethnic Studies and Integrative Biology.
 Before attending the DrPH program, Nadia worked at ChangeLab Solutions, a national nonprofit in Oakland, CA, where she developed tools and resources for community-based organizations, policymakers, and public officials across subject matters on upstream policy interventions.
 Nadia also worked at the School of Public Health at Berkeley, where she led the data collection and management of various projects evaluating Berkeley’s soda tax.
 Nadia is a DACA recipient and a strong advocate for the undocumented community.
 She co-founded Graduates Reaching a Dream Deferred Northern California (GRADD NorCal), where she was instrumental in organizing conferences throughout California for undocumented youth interested in attending graduate school.
-Nadia is currently focused on advancing research on the Latine population and aging.
+Nadia’s dissertation focuses on the association between sleep, physical activity, and cognitive function among Latinas in California’s Central Valley.
 Her additional interests include research that will reduce health disparities and promote equity among communities that have been marginalized, including the undocumented population.
-Nadia enjoys eating lots of raw vegetables and loves salsa and bachata dancing.
+Nadia enjoys eating lots of vegetables and loves salsa and bachata dancing.

 Ida Wilson